andyegli/daysave.app/docs/md/flexible_permission_system.md

 app.get('/admin/dashboard', checkRole('admin'), (req, res) => {
   res.render('admin_dashboard');
 });

 Or dynamically for permissions:

-js
-Copy
-Edit
+js:
 checkPermission('edit_users');

-✅ 4.
-How It Fits Into Authentication
+4. How It Fits Into Authentication
 During login:

 Load the user’s roles (and optionally permissions)